SiEPIC/SiEPIC-Tools/README.md

  - "Commit to master" (your own master)
  - Create a <a href="https://help.github.com/articles/using-pull-requests/">Pull Request</a> -- this will notify me of your contribution, which I can merge into the main project

-I am personally using <a href="https://desktop.github.com/">GitHub desktop</a> to synchronize my files.
-[Then I created symbolic links in my .klayout folder to point to the local copy of this repository](https://www.youtube.com/watch?v=Y5a9kZVgZns).
-This is useful to automatically update my local KLayout installation (e.g., multiple computers), as changes are made in GitHub.
+You can use <a href="https://desktop.github.com/">GitHub desktop</a> to synchronize  files.
+[Then create symbolic links to your .klayout folder to point to the local copy of this repository](https://www.youtube.com/watch?v=Y5a9kZVgZns).
+This is useful to automatically update the local KLayout installation (e.g., multiple computers), as changes are made in GitHub by others.

 ## Screenshots: